 Learning has not just been in the school books, it’s everywhere and all around us.
 I learn and see new things every day.
 I’ve had an amazing year, we have done lots of really cool stuff we wouldn’t be able to do back home.
 Ridden horses & a donkey, visited three underground mines, camped on the beach, swam in cenotes and jungle pools.
 I’ve climbed mountains and volcanoes, seen baby turtles hatch, snorkel, paddle boarded, boogie boarding, surfing and ocean swimming.
 Rescued an injured Caracara, a juvenile raptor, we found him on the side of the road and took him, very carefully, wrapped in a towel to the vet.
 I’ve used maps to find our way, caught lizards, fired my slingshot and ridden my bike lots.

 I’ve eaten some strange food like bbq chicken liver, I’ve visited ancient cities lost in the jungle of Guatemala and seen how people with not very much money live.
 I’ve seen some pretty beautiful sunrises, sunsets, starry night skies and full moons.
 I even think that Dad & I saw a UFO!
 I have made friends along the way, both kids and adults.
 I’ve hung out with Grandad & Jen, they were lots of fun.
 We’ve been stuck in mud.
 Plucked Avocados from trees and seen a church half buried by lava from a slow moving eruption.
-I’ve held live Iguanas, a Boa Constrictor, caught wild lizards and rescued an injured Caracara from the side of the road, and I’ve made some new friends who I will never forget.
+I’ve held live Iguanas, a Boa Constrictor, caught wild lizards and I’ve made some new friends who I will never forget.

 Even though 2020 is the year of Covid-19, messing with the world, and stopping us from going further South, I HAVE HAD THE BEST YEAR OF MY LIFE and definitely want to do it again!